Nirbhay2007/C_lab_file/README.md

-This repository contains C programs developed as part of the Programming in C Lab for the B.Tech course at UPES.
+This repository contains C programs developed as part of the Programming in C Lab for the B.Tech course at UPES..